apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/insert.md

 ### Note

 When the `INSERT'statement is currently executed, the default behavior for data that does not conform to the target table is filtering, such as string length.
-However, for business scenarios where data is not filtered, the session variable `enable_insert_strict'can be set to `true' to ensure that `INSERT'will not be successfully executed when data is filtered out.
+However, for business scenarios where data is not filtered, the session variable `enable_insert_strict'can be set to `true' to ensure that `INSERT` will not be successfully executed when data is filtered out.

 ## example

 ` The test `table contains two columns `c1', `c2'.

-1. Import a row of data into the `test'table
+1. Import a row of data into the `test` table

 ```
 INSERT INTO test VALUES (1, 2);